torinkwok/Cocoa-Doc-Translation/a3_Document-Based App Programming Guide for Mac.docset/a6_Core App Behaviors.md

     4. The restoration class reopens the document and locates its window.
 Then it invokes the passed-in completion handler with the window as a parameter.

-    5. Cocoa sends the restoreStateWithCoder: message to the window, which decodes its restorable state from the passed-in NSCoder object and restores the details of its content.
+    5. Cocoa sends the *restoreStateWithCoder:* message to the window, which decodes its restorable state from the passed-in NSCoder object and restores the details of its content.

+Although the preceding steps describe only window restoration, in fact every object inheriting from NSResponder has its own restorable state.
+For example, an NSTextView object stores the selected range (or ranges) of text in its restorable state.
+Likewise, an NSTabView object records its selected tab, an NSSearchField object records the search term, an NSScrollView object records its scroll position, and an NSApplication object records the z-order of its windows.
+An NSDocument object has state as well.
+Although NSDocument does not inherit from NSResponder, it implements many NSResponder methods, including the restoration methods shown in Figure 5-2.

+When the app is relaunched, Cocoa sends the *restoreStateWithCoder:* message to the relevant objects in turn: first to the NSApplication object, then to each NSWindow object, then to the NSWindowController object, then to the NSDocument object, and then to each view that has saved state.

 ## 窗口会被自动还原